Code of Ethics

 - The Ethical Practices Committee will meet either in person or by teleconference:

-- within 60 calendar days of receiving a response from the member to the Notification of Potential Ethics Concern to review the response and all information pertaining to the alleged violation, or
+- within 60 calendar days of receiving a response from the member to the Notification of Potential Ethics Concern to review the response and all information pertaining to the alleged noncompliance, or

 - within sixty (60) calendar days of notification to member if no response is received from the member to review the information received from the complainant.

-- If the Ethical Practices Committee determines that the evidence supports the allegation of an ethical violation, then the member will be provided written notice containing the following information:
+- If the Ethical Practices Committee determines that the evidence supports the allegation of noncompliance, the member will be provided written notice containing the following information:

 - The right to a hearing in person or by teleconference before the Ethical Practices Committee;

-- The ethical violation being charged and the potential sanction
+- The ethical noncompliance being charged and the potential sanction

 - The right to present a defense to the charges.